 Conversely, if a website uses only HTTP, it is best to assume it is not safe to use, even if the deals are to die.
 Getting an SSL certificate is relatively easy and not expensive, so if they're asking you for info without one, they aren't prioritizing your safety.
 You can read a blog in HTTP or just gather information, but you should never share anything personal on such a site.

 At times you'll have a choice between apps, and there will be one that's clearly more protective of your sensitive information.
-Perhaps obviously, we recommend for the take of your privacy that you choose that one, despite the potential increased costs and inconveniences.
+Perhaps obviously, we recommend for the sake of your privacy that you choose that one, despite the potential increased costs and inconveniences.
 Having to deal with a slightly slower rate of service or having to input an additional bit of information each time you have to log in is worth it.

-The main obstacle you might have to deal with is the low adoption rate of some more secure messaging and social media apps, but someone must be the early adopter.
+The main obstacle you might have to deal with is the low adoption rate of some more secure messaging and social media apps, but someone must be an early adopter.
 If you have no choice, use both, but focus on privacy when you can.

 Also, just because a company or app has not had a major data breach yet does not mean it is entirely safe.
 It is also possible they have had a data breach and managed to sweep it under the rug, as companies have been known to (unethically and illegally) do.